-The expected hierarchy of relaxation timescales for a diffusive non-integrable many-body quantum system is illustrated in Fig.~\ref{fig:hierarchy}.
+The expected hierarchy of relaxation timescales for a diffusive nonintegrable many-body quantum system is illustrated in Fig.~\ref{fig:hierarchy}.
 The sequence begins with the onset of the hydrodynamic regime, marked by the hydrodynamic-onset time, at which point the system reaches local equilibrium \cite{chen-linTheoryDiffusiveFluctuations2019, delacretazBoundThermalizationDiffusive2025}.
 Perturbations in the density associated with a conserved quantity reach the boundaries of the finite system at their respective Thouless times.
-After all local perturbations have spread through the finite-dimensional system, the system's dynamics become featureless and similar to that of random matrices at the RMT time \cite{sierantThoulessTimeAnalysis2020, kosManyBodyQuantumChaos2018, gharibyanOnsetRandomMatrix2018, friedmanSpectralStatisticsManyBody2019, suntajsQuantumChaosChallenges2020, royRandomMatrixSpectral2020, roySpectralFormFactor2022, kumarLeadingLeadingorderSpectral2025, kumarManybodyQuantumChaos2024, chanSpectralStatisticsSpatially2018, colmenarezSubdiffusiveThoulessTime2022}.
+After all local perturbations have spread through the finite-dimensional system, the dynamics of the system become featureless and similar to that of random matrices at the RMT time \cite{sierantThoulessTimeAnalysis2020, kosManyBodyQuantumChaos2018, gharibyanOnsetRandomMatrix2018, friedmanSpectralStatisticsManyBody2019, suntajsQuantumChaosChallenges2020, royRandomMatrixSpectral2020, roySpectralFormFactor2022, kumarLeadingLeadingorderSpectral2025, kumarManybodyQuantumChaos2024, chanSpectralStatisticsSpatially2018, colmenarezSubdiffusiveThoulessTime2022}.
 As a result, the RMT time is expected to be identical to the slowest physical relaxation timescale \cite{sierantManybodyLocalizationAge2025}.
-Eventually, beyond the Heisenberg time, the system's dynamics are controlled by the inverse level spacing of the finite-sized system due to the energy-time uncertainty relation, as the system becomes aware of the discrete nature of its energy spectrum \cite{Kiendl2017}.
+Eventually, beyond the Heisenberg time, the dynamics of the system are controlled by the inverse level spacing of the finite-sized system due to the energy-time uncertainty relation, as the system becomes aware of the discrete nature of its energy spectrum \cite{Kiendl2017}.